 8. Test the script

-Try running the script:
+Try running it:

 zhead